All the flavors of pumpkin pie for breakfast? Yes, please!

-- Using cooking spray, we used avocado oil cooking spray, lighting spray the top and bottom of the waffle iron.
-Place about a ½ cup of batter for one waffle.
-Close the lid and cook for 2-3 minutes or until the steam almost stops.
+- Using cooking spray (we used avocado oil cooking spray), lightly spray the top and bottom plates of the waffle iron.
+Pour in about ½ cup of batter for one waffle, close the lid, and cook for 2-3 minutes or until the steam almost stops.

-- Place waffles into a warm 150-degree oven while you continue to make the waffles.
+- Place the waffles into a warm 150-degree oven while you continue to make the waffles.